tapframe/StarFm/starfm/README.md

 Following the steps above ensures the landing page look extends naturally to membership, events, or training sub-pages without restyling from scratch.

-## Hero: 'What StarFM Is'
+## Hero: 'What MahhabFM Is'

-The hero is driven by `src/components/Hero.tsx` and uses brand surfaces plus a short mission statement to introduce visitors to StarFM's purpose.
+The hero is driven by `src/components/Hero.tsx` and uses brand surfaces plus a short mission statement to introduce visitors to MahhabFM's purpose.
 It highlights three quick stats and includes two CTAs: `Become a Member` and `Learn More`.

 Design notes:
 - Use `bg-hero-glow` for premium hero backgrounds